kkogoat/enum/README.md

 ## Node.js Server
 ### To build and run a Node.js server of enum:
-NOTE: Please take a look at .env.example file
+**Please take a look at .env.example file**<br>

-NOTE: Under the assumption that you have MySQL installed and configured correctly
+NOTE: Under the assumption that you have MySQL installed and configured correctly on the hosting device
 1. Clone or download repository
 2. Change into directory of project
 3. Create ".env" configuration file in project directory